Graph Writing # 128 - Consumption of renewable energy in the USA

 The second group comprises biofuels and wind energy.
 Both lines show almost the same trend of stability between 1949 and 1980 and then sharp rise afterwards.
 In 2008 grading, the consumption of biofuels was little higher than the wind energy.

-To summarise all above information, we can say that hydroelectric power was the most popular source of energy and wind power was the least.
+To summarise, we can say that hydroelectric power was the most popular source of energy and wind power was the least.
 The trend of all energy forms is increased overall but in an irregular manner.
 Another interesting thing can be noticed that consumption of wind and biofuels remains at zero level between 1949 and 1980.

 Sample Answer 2: